-- Sometimes a rights restriction is necessary to protect the health or safety of supported people.
-But a support team's decision to request a rights restriction must be taken as a last resort, after repeated efforts to provide more positive / less restrictive supports have been tried without success. - Rights Reviews will occur for a variety of reasons: - A review can be requested by a staff team that believes a restriction is a) necessary and in someone's best interest, having already secured the support of the Program Manager.
+- Rights Reviews will occur for a variety of reasons: - a) A review can be requested by a staff team that believes a restriction is necessary and in someone's best interest, having already secured the support of the Program Manager.
 Staff will complete a Rights Review Package and forward it to the managerial staff acting as support to the Rights Review Committee.
-The package will include a Rights Restriction Request (B-18), a completed Risk Assessment (B-18a), and a consent form specific to this process (Consent to Rights Review, form B-18b).
+The package will include a Rights Restriction Request (B-18), and a consent form specific to this process (Consent to Rights Review, form B-18b).
 The package should also include other supporting documentation.
-After the initial approval, all rights restrictions will be documented in the person's Behaviour Support Plan.
+After the initial approval, all rights restrictions will be documented on the BSP Annual Review (B-28g) and BSP Evaluation (B-28f).

 The committee will review the package and make a determination.
-Alternatively, it may feel that more information is required and request to meet with a representative of the team and possibly with the person involved.
+Alternatively, it may feel that more information is required and request to

-b) A supported person can request a Review if he believes his rights have been restricted without the due process that the Rights Committee seeks to ensure.
+- meet with a representative of the team and possibly with the person involved. - b) A supported person can request a Review if he believes his rights have been restricted without the due process that the Rights Committee seeks to ensure.
 The person can approach any CLDN employee, in any position, at which point it is the employee's obligation to deliver the request to the Rights Review Committee.
 The person and the employee have several avenues.
 They can go directly to the managerial staff acting as support to the committee.
 They can use normal channels and ultimately the steps outlined in Policy B-22 Resolution of Concerns and Complaints.
-The Hotline can also be utilized.

-- c) The Program Director can bring restrictions directly to the attention of the committee if regular audits performed by management bring to light rights restrictions that have not been previously identified as such. - d) While a rights restriction or an intrusive measure such as a psychotropic PRN continue to be in place, the Team Leader will, at least annually, appear before the Rights Review Committee.
-The Team Leader will speak to the ongoing need for the rights restriction and come prepared to discuss the person's Behaviour Support Plan and any related data. - Where informed consent is possible it must be obtained and, as mentioned above, form B-18b Consent for Rights Review will be used to secure written consent. - CLDN supports self advocacy for people and encourages people to be present at, and to actively participate in, their own rights review.
+The Hotline can also be utilized. - c) The Program Director can bring restrictions directly to the attention of the committee if regular audits performed by management bring to light rights restrictions that have not been previously identified as such. - d) While a rights restriction or an intrusive measure such as a psychotropic PRN continue to be in place, the Team Leader will, at least annually, appear before the Rights Review Committee.
+The Team Leader will speak to the ongoing need for the rights restriction and come prepared to discuss the person's Behaviour Support Plan and any related data. - Where informed consent is possible it must be obtained and, as mentioned above, form B-18b Consent for Rights Review will be used to secure written consent. - CLDN supports self-advocacy for people and encourages people to be present at, and to actively participate in, their own rights review.
 Where appropriate, CLDN will also provide support to help facilitate meaningful involvement. - The views of the staff team can be represented during the actual review by the Program Manager, the Team Leader or by another staff delegate. - All Rights Reviews are closed to the public and committee members sign an Oath of Confidentiality.
 Reports from the Committee to the Board are about general matters pertaining to the committee's overall mandate the Board is not informed about individual people or cases. - While the committee meets monthly (approximately ten times per year) it will conduct virtual meetings over the internet or by conference call if critical situations arise that need to be addressed promptly.
 However, this mode of operation is not preferred as it can comprise aspects of due process (e.g. the supported person may be less able to participate).

-Procedure No: B-18-3 Effective Date: June 30, 2011 The Decision of the Committee and Last Revision/Review: April 30/16 the Follow-up
+Procedure No: B-18-3 Effective Date: June 30, 2011

+The Decision of the Committee and the Follow-up Last Review: October 28, 2024